THE UNITED NATIONS GENERAL ASSEMBLY DECLARED MAY 20 WORLD BEE DAY.

-Now one of the most significant days of the year in our opinion, World Bee Day was put forward by Slovenia and passed by all EU member states in an attempt to raise awareness about the uncertain future of these amazing pollinators.
+Now one of the most significant days of the year in our opinion, Slovenia put forward World Bee Day (then passed by all EU member states) in an attempt to raise awareness about the uncertain future of these amazing pollinators.

 You may wonder why bees caught the attention of world powers… Well, the survival of bees is fundamental to food security.
 Pollinators are directly behind staples such as potatoes, apples, coffee, pepper, pumpkins, and tomatoes to name a few.
 With rising populations, food production is becoming an urgent problem and we depend on pollinators to help us produce the amount of food we need to survive.